Status LED Color Codes

 Can I purchase additional cards if my team grows?

 Most definitely.
-We support fast-growing companies and have a stock of cards ready to go.
+We support fast-growing companies and have a stack of cards ready to go.
 You can purchase more cards through the Kisi website.

 Can I customize Kisi passes?